obaskly/AiDetectionBypass/README.md

 ## Features

 - Automated Account Creation: Automatically registers new accounts using temporary email addresses.
-- reCAPTCHA Bypass: Handles reCAPTCHA challenges during the registration process.
+- reCAPTCHA Bypass: Bypass reCAPTCHA challenges during the registration process using audio bypass technique.
 - Text Paraphrasing: Breaks down large text into chunks, paraphrases each chunk, and saves the results.
 - Account Management: When paraphrasing exceeds the word limit per account, the script creates a new account and continues.
 - Clipboard Integration: Retrieves paraphrased text directly from the clipboard.